Vintage Rod and Reel Restoration Specialists

 A "light" restoration involves cleaning your existing rod blank without repainting the blank.
 This would involve lightly wet sanding with ultra-fine sandpaper to remove most of ground-in dirt, grease, and marks and then coming over it with a clear rod varnish to protect the blank.
 We would remove and then clean and polish all guides and rewrap the guides using the original color and style of the rod.
 Optionally, we can also wrap the guides using any color and style of your choosing.

 During a light restoration, we do a deep clean of the cork or wooden grips.
 The cost of a light restoration is significantly less due to the time and materials involved.
+Costs can range from $75 and up, depending on time and materials.

 Complete Vintage Fishing Rod Restoration